Phillips Foster Greene: Return to China

 Greene worked in China from 1931-1941 as Head of the Department of Surgery and Dean of Hsiang-Ya Medical school, and then from 1941-43 as Director of the American Red Cross in China.

 Greene arrived in Shanghai at the time of the Manchurian Incident, when the Sino-Japanese War began, and he treated refugees of natural disaster and war alike while re-staffing the medical school and hospital.
 He met with leaders of public health, including the Chinese National Board of Health (now the Ministry of Health), to cement standardized government requirements for medical curricula.
-In 1933 Greene was commissioned for major responsibility in the Chinese government's public health program in Kuling.
+In 1933 Greene was commissioned for major responsibility in the Chinese government's public health program in Guling.
 He was also responsible for organizing 30,000 aid kits as the Chinese armies moved against Japan.

 Later that year, Greene secured the aid of the League of Nations Advisor to China on Public Health in developing Hsiang-Ya's public health program, among the first in the nation.
 Coordinating with the Chinese government, Greene also saw Hsiang-Ya's public health program expand to regions beyond Changsha, using the buildings of closed mission hospitals as dispensaries for education and treatment.

 In 1936 Greene was granted a one-year furlough, followed by a re-appointment in Changsha by the Yale-in-China Association.
 Phillips and Ruth Greene spent this year raising American awareness of the social, political, and religious climate of China.
 The Greenes returned to Changsha at the height of the Sino-Japanese War.
 The family barely avoided being in Shanghai when it was bombed by the Japanese on August 12, 1937.
 Once Greene arrived in Changsha, bombing victims were sent to him for treatment from Liling and other cities on the battle front.